andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 quite beautiful.
-The usual caveat with operators applies - they add a level of opacity and abstraction that can be quite hostile to newcomers, so it's best to introduce them with some hand-holding, and not just dump them on people without the pre-requisite setup.
+The usual caveat with operators applies - they add a level of opacity and abstraction that can be quite hostile to newcomers, so it's best to introduce them with some hand-holding, and not just dump them on people without the prerequisite setup.

 Let's first define an operator for map.
 We're going to use `<$>` because it's the conventional operator for `map` in many other FP languages, and it's